 Black soldier flies also have a high economic value.
 In some countries, 1 kilo of BSF eggs can cost about $1,000–about $500/lb.
 To start a colony, you only need about 10 grams.

 Although fresh larvae may taste better for the pets, some people make the larvae into dried pellets.
 This works out well for longer shelf-life & easier shipping to far-away places.
-BSF has been a good income source for many farms & families.
+BSF then has been a good income source for many farms & families.

-Use #3: Automatic manure management
+Use #3: Manure management

 Also, if you combine the raising of BSF & chickens, the larvae can help you eliminate the task of cleaning chicken manure.
 The 4-day-old BSF larvae can consume chicken manure like a piece of cake.
 Some growers design a sort of catcher underneath the chicken cage where they put the larvae on.
-When the chickens poop down, the BSF workers will get to work night & day for about 15 days.
+When the chickens poop down, the BSF will get to work night & day for about 15 days.
 The manure will get digesting leaving behind a much more bearable smell around the chicken coop.

 And finally, many folks have used these BSF for: